scorpido74/azure-docs.nl-nl/articles/virtual-machines/linux/postgresql-install.md

     delete from potluck where name=’John’;

 Hiermee verwijdert u alle gegevens in de rij ' Johan '.
-De uitvoer is:
+Dit is de uitvoer:

 ![installatiekopie](./media/postgresql-install/no8.png)